clemstoquart/gradle-kotlin-sample/README.md

 # Gradle-kotlin-sample

 A very simple spring boot app build with Gradle.
-The Gradle builscript is written in kotlin.
+The Gradle build script is written in kotlin.

 ## Build